 BreezoMeter / Israel and San Francisco

 Designing into the existing BzM brand, these digital design pieces transform information heavy ideas into light and airy visual versions for the BzM web presence, making science come alive.

 OLIVE THIS OLIVE THAT, SF, CA

-Designed within OTOT brand for mobile, tablet and desktop.
+I designed within OTOT brand for mobile, tablet and desktop web design.
 Work includes a UX chart, wireframes, and high fidelity mock up design work.
 Design and function goals = target both the millenial (interactive) and more traditional (linear) generations.
 The project concentration was on the shopping section to drive sales, with visually clear, user-friendly, well-organized product.